Premier Bio-Cup Certified Training

 Specimen Validity Testing

 The Premier Bio-Cup may come with specimen validity testing.
-The Premier Bio-Cup specimen validity test is based on the color response of chemical indicators in the presence of adulterants.
-Specimen validity tests help to determine the integrity of a urine sample.
+Testing is based on the color response of chemical indicators in the presence of adulterants.
+SVT helps to determine the integrity of a urine sample.
 Read the specimen validity test results by visually comparing the color of the reagent pads to the corresponding color blocks on the specimen validity color chart at 3 to 5 minutes.
-Pad colors that change to a color NOT found listed in the normal range are to be read as abnormal.
+Pads that change to a color NOT listed in the normal range are to be read as abnormal.